wl-net/dataview-rpi-automator/README.md

 # Dataview Raspberry Pi Automator
-This project includes a Dataview automator for the Raspberry Pi.
+This project includes a Dataview Atomator for the Raspberry Pi.

 ## Currently Available Features